IstoraMandiri/meteor-backup-restore/readme.md

 A common use case might be to copy your development database over to meteor.com after deploying it (untested), or simply keeping an backup archive of app instances.

+If you are using [`collectionfs`](https://github.com/CollectionFS/Meteor-CollectionFS), with `cfs:gridfs` any stored files (such as images) will also be included in the backup file.

 ## Client API

 There are two client helpers:

+**Meteor.downloadBackup** will call the `downloadBackup` method, have the server generate a mongodump, tarball it, create a http endpoint, and automatically redirecting the user to the download link when it is ready.

 ```coffeescript
 Template.myTemplate.events